jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

 ```
 Let's create this in chef.
 I'm going to create another recipe and link it to the chef-solo run.
 Here we go.

-Oh, you'll need an ssh_config file.
+Oh, you'll need an sshd_config file.
 Copying it from `/etc/ssh/` will be fine.

 ```bash
 root@chef-book:~# cd solo/cookbooks/base/recipes/